Solr supports simple atomic updates to single documents via field modifiers such as add and inc.

 Now we can update that document, adding the author field, incrementing the number of copies we have, and adding an additional category:

-Now if we retrieve the document, we will see the updated fields:
+Now if we retrieve the document using real-time get, we will see the updated fields: